Everyone has different ideas about what they need in a survival/bushcraft knife. Here’s my preferences.

 Point design: This is another aspect you’ll have to decide.
 In this case, I narrow point design down to drop, clip and spear.
 Any of these will work well.
 The drop point is my favorite for an overall knife, but I really like clip points, just because of the looks.
 (For more info on point choices, check this out.)

 Blade grind: I don’t want serrations or any other specialty grind.
 For a do-it-all, choose between a convex, Scandi or flat grind.
 Any of these will serve you well.
-In this case, I lean toward a Scandi.
+In this particular case, I might lean toward a Scandi.
 The Scandi grind creates a good wedge, which works well for splitting wood.
 It’s also easy to sharpen.

 But most of my favorite user knives have a convex grind.
 I find the convex stays sharper longer, and makes a better skinning knife.
 Either a convex or Scandi will work fine.